 It is a well-known fact that reported turnout in post-election surveys is higher than official turnout rates.
 This overestimation of turnout in surveys may be due to different factors: coverage error, overrepresentation of voters (nonresponse bias) and overreporting of actual abstainers (measurement bias).
 Unfortunately, there is only very few data available to test how much these factors contribute to the overall turnout bias.
 What is needed for such an analysis is validated data, i.e. one has to know if a survey respondent correctly reported her turnout or if she lied about it.
 Even rarer than this validated data, though, is turnout information about non-respondents.
 Using a unique data-set from the canton of Geneva, Switzerland, Pascal Sciarini and me are able to examine the components of the turnout bias.
 The data include not only information about reported and validated turnout among survey respondents, but also the validated turnout among non-respondents.
-We use these data to analyse several aspects of turnout bias, which so far lead to two publications.
+We use these data to analyse several aspects of turnout bias, which so far lead to three publications.

 In a first paper we focus on vote overreporting and its link with survey participation and political participation.
 We argue that turnout is typically a topic with a connection between response propensity and measurement error, as factors related to political involvement (usual voting behaviour) are likely to influence both survey participation and misreport.
 To take this link into account, we run a Heckman selection model in which the outcome equation estimates the probability of overreporting conditional on the probability of participation in the survey.
 In most other data, though, no information about nonresponse is available, so that we offer a solution that may still correct for the nonresponse bias.
 Applying this correction to U.S. data shows that not correcting for response propensity may indeed lead to inaccurate estimates of the determinants of overreporting and, ultimately, of turnout.